-Because this is a habitat-based program, implementation strategies will vary depending on the current condition and the restoration potential of the habitat for the species and life stages of interest.
+Because this is a habitat-based program, implementation strategies will vary depending on the current condition and the restoration potential of the habitat1 for the species and life stages of interest.
 For example, with regard to fish spawning and rearing in either the mainstem or tributaries, the first consideration in any particular area is the current condition of the habitat for spawning and rearing and the potential for protection or restoration of that habitat for natural production.
-If the potential for restoring the natural production of the habitat is low, or the biological potential
+If the potential for restoring the natural production of the habitat is low, or the biological potential2

-As used in this section, "habitat" includes the ecological functions of the habitat and the habitat structure.
-The "biological potential" of a species means the potential capacity, productivity, and life history diversity of a population in its habitat at each life stage.
+2 The "biological potential" of a species means the potential capacity, productivity, and life history diversity of a population in its habitat at each life stage.

-Criteria Examples of Strategies Habitat Condition Description Biological Potential of Target Species Habitat Strategy Possible Artificial Production Strategy Ecological functions Intact and habitat structure largely intact - High Preserve No artificial production Intact Low Preserve Limited supplementation Restorable Potentially restorable to intact status through conventional techniques and approaches High Restore to intact Interim supplementation Low Restore to intact Limited supplementation Compromised Ecological function or habitat structure substantially diminished High Moderate restore Limited supplementation Low Moderate restore Supplementation Eliminated Habitat fundamentally altered or blocked without feasible option High Substitute Replacement hatchery Low Substitute Replacement hatchery of the target population is low because of survival problems elsewhere in its life cycle, the area may become a candidate for certain types of artificial production.
+Criteria Examples of Strategies Habitat Condition Description Biological Potential of Target Species Habitat Strategy Possible Artificial Production Strategy Intact Ecological functions and habitat structure largely intact High Preserve No artificial production Low Preserve Limited supplementation Restorable Potentially restorable to intact status through conventional techniques and approaches High Restore to intact Interim supplementation Low Restore to intact Limited supplementation Compromised Ecological function or habitat structure substantially diminished High Moderate restore Limited supplementation Low Moderate restore Supplementation Eliminated Habitat fundamentally altered or blocked without feasible option High Substitute Replacement hatchery Low Substitute Replacement hatchery of the target population3 is low because of survival problems elsewhere in its life cycle, the area may become a candidate for certain types of artificial production.